cjhnbls/pipelinedb-doc-cn/installation.rst

 	pipeline-ctl -D <data directory> -l pipelinedb.log start

+The :code:`-l` option specifies the path of a logfile to log to.
 The :code:`pipeline-ctl` driver can also be used to stop running servers:

 .. code-block:: pipeline